23Phantom08/halloween-theme/README.md

 In this GitHub repo, go into the themes folder, open the halloween-code file and copy the contents Paste the contents in the halloween.yaml file created under your Home Assistant themes folder.

-Download the image kuerbis.jpg and upload it to the "www" folder.
+Download the image kuerbis.jpg and upload it to the "www" config folder.

 Restart Home-Assistant.